top of page

 Today, waterfall rappelling in Hawaiʻi is:

-• Highly structured: Most participants go through licensed tour companies
+• Highly structured: Most participants go through licensed tour companies.

 • Safety-focused: Professional guides adhere to HGC (Hawaii Guided Canyon) standardized techniques, specialized gear, and extensive ongoing training.

-• Experience-driven: Marketed as a “bucket-list” adventure
+• Experience-driven: Marketed as a “bucket-list” adventure.

 At places like Kulaniapia Falls, visitors can descend over 120 feet alongside cascading water under expert supervision.